How to start a cat boarding business and get it right

 • Calculate your holiday surcharge percentage or flat fee for peak seasons.

-To maintain a high standard, you can pursue certifications.
+To maintain a high standard, pursue certifications.
 The Professional Animal Care Certification Council (PACCC) offers credentials for individuals.
 The International Boarding & Pet Services Association (IBPSA) provides facility accreditation, which signals a top-tier commitment to safety and care.

 Measure your performance

-You should track a few key metrics.
+Track a few key metrics.
 Aim for a client retention rate of over 70% year-over-year and an average online review score of 4.8 stars or higher.
 These numbers show you provide a service that clients trust and value.

 Plan your growth

 The software you chose earlier, like Gingr or PetExec, is built to scale with you.
-These platforms can manage larger staff schedules and multi-location operations, which helps you grow without operational headaches.
+These platforms manage larger staff schedules and multi-location operations, which helps you grow without operational headaches.

 Here are 3 immediate steps to take: